yikerz/Django-React-Note/note.md

 17. Create `CreateUserView` class with the following attributes

-- `queryset`: Retrive all user objects
+- `queryset`: Retrieve all user objects
 - `serializer_class`: Specify the serializer used for this view
 - `permission_classes`: Defines the permission rules for the view